natanzi/RAN-Fusion/README.md

 # RAN Fusion a NextG RAN Simulator

 ## Overview
-Welcome to the 5G Radio Access Network (RAN) Simulator!
+Welcome to the Next Generation Radio Access Network (RAN) Simulator!
 This simple tool is designed to simulate the behavior and performance of 5G networks.
 Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities and end-to-end communication protocols.

 ## Features
 - **Realistic 5G Simulation:** Experience accurate modeling of 5G network elements and protocols.